mjakeman/extension-manager/po/README.md

 11. Run `extension-manager` to run Extension Manager, which would use locale that you want to test.

-Once you done some changes, you need to refresh application so it will apply changes to translation.
+Once you have finished your changes, you need to refresh the application so it will apply changes to translation.
 To do so:

 1. Stop current running Extension Manager with `Ctrl+C` in terminal or simply close Extension Manager window.
 2. Then click on button on `top-center` with `triangle pointing down` in GNOME Builder.